If you would like to link to Education World or reprint one of Education World's original articles, please follow the guidelines below.

 Most Education World content is aimed at classroom teachers, and often there is a printable worksheet of some kind for students.
 Classroom teachers are certainly invited to print out as many copies of such materials as they need for classroom use without asking prior permission.

 Classroom teachers, PreK-12 administrators, educational technologists, and non-profits serving education professionals may reprint Education World articles on paper for limited distribution in the context, for example, of a staff development day.
+This limited distribution includes teacher in-service trainings.
+Please ensure that Education World is cited within training materials.
 Such one-time paper reprints of a limited number of Education World articles are permitted as long as proper citation and the original URL is included on the paper reprints.
-Any paper reprints of a different nature or purpose, or a larger scale, require express permission from email@example.com.
+Any paper reprints of a different nature or purpose, or a larger scale, require express permission from editor[at]educationworld.com.

-No electronic reprint rights to whole articles are ever granted without express permission.
+No electronic reprint rights to whole articles--unless used in the classroom only--are ever granted without express permission.
 In electronic or paper newsletters, PreK-12 school administrators, teachers, etc., may pick up a "blurb" for an article from our site.
 A link to (or the printed URL of) the complete Education World article must appear in the newsletter with the blurb.
 This "blurb + link" arrangement is permitted on a repeated basis without prior permission.

 FOR-PROFIT, HIGHER EDUCATION, OTHER